johnjoeann4/notes/README.md

 - Today's programming wisdom: "Premature optimization is the root of all evil." - Donald Knuth.

 In fewer words, it suggests that focusing on optimizing code too early in the development process can lead to unnecessary complexity and potentially overlook more significant design considerations.
 Instead, it's wiser to first ensure your program is correct, clear, and maintainable, then optimize only where and when data or profiling indicates a genuine need for improvement.
 This quote encourages developers to strike a balance between efficiency and practicality.

+# 2024-02-19
+- "Today's programming wisdom: 'Premature optimization is the root of all evil' - Donald Knuth.
+Focus on writing clean, readable, and maintainable code first.
+Optimize only when necessary, based on data and profiling, not assumptions or hunches."

+This quote emphasizes that striving to optimize code too early in the development process can lead to unnecessary complexity, harder maintenance, and potential bugs.
+It's wiser to ensure the code works correctly and is well-structured before refining for performance.
+The decision to optimize should be informed by empirical evidence rather than speculative predictions about where performance bottlenecks might lie.